sophiemester/algorithms-problems/src/daycareremodel/README.md

 # Daycare Remodeling Problem

-## Credit for Problem description: Mark Floryan
+## Credit for Problem Description: Mark Floryan

 ## Problem Description
 You administer an infant daycare that has n rooms filled with babies.